lamplightdev/compost/README.md

 ### Where's the data binding?

 There is none.
-For simple, well structured components there's not always a need for data binding - turns out you can get a lot done with the standard DOM APIs (and it's the most efficient way to update the DOM too).
+For simple, well structured components you may not need data binding - turns out you can get a lot done with the standard DOM APIs (and it's the most efficient way to update the DOM too).
 But if data binding is your thing, you can simply extend `CompostShadowBaseMixin` to include your data binding library of choice (I like [lit-html](https://github.com/Polymer/lit-html))

 ## Usage